Search Engine Optimization Best Practices for Professional Services

-When you’re running a busy professional services business and trying your best to handle marketing on social media as well, it’s easy to get distracted from critical basics like search engine optimization.
+When running a busy professional services business and trying your best to handle social media marketing, it’s easy to get distracted from critical basics like search engine optimization.
 Professional services SEO determines your firm's natural search result rankings.
-Be sure to follow SEO best practices in order to be found by relevant clients online and hold their attention.
+Be sure to follow SEO best practices to be found by relevant clients online and hold their attention.
 If you neglect this, all other marketing efforts are in vain.

 Focus on Business Goals

-Unfortunately, a lot firms that do not take the time to thoroughly define their business goals.
-Keyword research for SEO for marketing professional services should begin with the following steps:
+Unfortunately, many firms do not take the time to define their business goals thoroughly.
+Keyword research for SEO for professional marketing services should begin with the following steps:

 - Describe your business goals.